 As the 1862 Governor’s Race heated up, two Republican candidates arose and Driscol’s Union Newspaper choose to back Congressman Cyrus Aldrich of Minneapolis while his competing newspaper The Press backed the current Governor Alexander Ramsey of Saint Paul.
 After Ramsey won the re-election, Driscol’s Union Newspaper struggled and had to merge with The Press in 1863 to create the Saint Paul Daily Press.
-It also created a partnership between the The Press’ editor Joseph A. Wheelock and Driscol.
-With Wheelock’s writing and Driscol’s business sense they turned the Daily Press into a powerhouse and by 1875.
+It also created a partnership between The Press’ editor Joseph A. Wheelock and Driscol.
+With Wheelock’s writing and Driscol’s business sense, they turned the Daily Press into a powerhouse and by 1875.
 They quickly bought out pretty all of their competition including the Morning Tribune and the Evening Mail in Minneapolis creating a strong monopoly.
-With the St. Paul Evening Dispatch left as pretty much their only competitor they changed the name of their new powerhouse one last time to the current name of the Pioneer Press in 1875.
+With the St. Paul Evening Dispatch left as pretty much the only competitor they changed the name of their new powerhouse one last time to the current name of the Pioneer Press in 1875.
 They gained a lot of wealth and influence as their office became the finest building in St Paul and they helped get Governor Pillsbury elected to 3 terms in a row.

 Mansion of bought by Fred Warehouser who owned the largest lumber company in the World.
-Warehouser’s biggest break came when he bought 9 Million acres of prime timber land in the Pacific Northwest from railroad tycoon James J Hill.
+Warehouser’s biggest break came when he bought 9 Million acres of prime timberland in the Pacific Northwest from railroad tycoon James J Hill.
 This land sale by Hill was the start of what later became US Bank.
 Historic Photo: (Home in 1888).

 255 Summit Ave: Finally a High Victorian Gothic Style home that looks pretty instead of scary!
 Built in 1884, this bright purple double home has whimsical landscaping and a very inviting appearance.
 The old stone home to the left at 261 Summit was built in 1891 for James H Weed who had his own insurance brokerage and loan office.
 While it looks old, to us it lacks the personality of the surrounding homes.

 49. Horace P. Rugg House (251 Summit Ave): 1887, Horace P. Rugg owned Horace P. Rugg and Co which sold both plumbing and railroad supplies.
 Rugg had early served as a Lieutenant Colonel leading troops in the Civil War in 1864.
 We love this home for its Decorative covered entryway on the right of the house.
-It has topless women lusting playing music on either side of it capped with two angel like child figures playing along with the women.
-The carvings continue along the side of the house but a have not been as well maintained as the front and appear worn.
+It has topless women lusting playing music on either side of it capped with two angel-like child figures playing along with the women.
+The carvings continue along the side of the house but have not been as well maintained as the front and appear worn.
 Historic Photo: (Home in 1891).

 The Minnesota wilderness gave James J Hill’s railroad access to some of the best natural resources in the country (iron ore, lumber, and grain) giving his business a huge advantage to grow.
 With the building of the Hill’s Stone Arch Bridge in Minneapolis, he was able to funnel even more of Northern Minnesota’s resources to sell to brand new mills.
 The saw and grain mills quickly grew to be the highest producing in the World.
-The company then set its sights on moving West, hit copper mines in Montana and hit pay dirt when they found the Marias Pass over the Rocky Mountains.
+The company then set its sights on moving West, hit copper mines in Montana, and hit pay dirt when they found the Marias Pass over the Rocky Mountains.
 By 1893 the Great Northern Railway was transcontinental from St Paul and Minneapolis to Seattle, the same year a huge financial depression hit the United States.
 All of the other transcontinental railroads went bankrupt from the depression as did 50% of the Nation’s banks, but the Great Northern lived on.

 In 1901, Hill and investor JP Morgan bought the Northern Pacific Railroad and the Burlington lines which gave them control of 1/4 of all the Nation’s rail lines.
 When he tried to merge all three under a single company name he was found in violation of the Sherman Anti-trust Act but President Roosevelt and forced to break it all up.
 Hill was worth $63 Million with a total of $200 Million in assets in deserve lines which he continued to run with great success, all though he felt personally crushed.
-One of his last deals was selling 9 Million acres of timber land which set the foundation for what later became US Bank.
+One of his last deals was selling 9 million acres of timberland which set the foundation for what later became US Bank.

 House Tour Hours: Wednesday-Saturday 10am-3:30pm; Sunday 1-3:30pm; Closed major holidays.
 House Tour Cost: Adults $9, Seniors & Students with ID $7, Kids $6.
 Art Gallery Hours: Monday-Saturday 10am-4pm; Sunday 1-4pm; Closed major holidays.
-Historic Photo: (Home in 1891, Greenhouse in 1891, Home in 1895, Home in Winter of 1895, Postcard of mansion in 1907).
+Historic Photo: (Home in 1891, Greenhouse in 1891, Home in 1895, Home in Winter of 1895, Postcard of the mansion in 1907).
 James J Hill House Website: (HERE).

-Other Nearby Sights: (Update In Progress)
+Other Nearby Sights:

-1. Old Street Car Tunnel: When Street cars were added to Selby St in the 1890s they had problems with the steep grade of St. Anthony Hill (Cathedral Hill) in the Winter and the Selby tunnel was built going under the hill and the cars ran here until they service stopped in the 1950s
+1. Old Street Car Tunnel: When Streetcars were added to Selby St in the 1890s they had problems with the steep grade of St. Anthony Hill (Cathedral Hill) in the Winter and the Selby tunnel was built going under the hill and the cars ran here until they service stopped in the 1950s

 3 lines ran down Grand, Selby, and Rondo Avenues.